shariq697/AI-Resume-Analyzer/README.md

-AI Resume Analyzer
+🚀 AI Resume Analyzer

-A full-stack AI-powered Resume Analyzer that evaluates resumes using Ollama (Llama 3) and generates an ATS score along with structured feedback including strengths, improvements, and a recruiter-style summary.
-The project simulates real-world Applicant Tracking System (ATS) behavior used in modern recruitment.
+A full-stack AI-powered Resume Analyzer that evaluates resumes using Ollama (Llama 3).
+It generates an ATS score along with structured feedback including strengths, improvements, and a recruiter-style summary.

+This project simulates how real Applicant Tracking Systems (ATS) are used in modern hiring processes to screen and evaluate candidates.

-Overview
+📌 Overview

 * Users paste their resume into the application
 * The system analyzes resume quality, structure, and ATS compatibility
-* AI returns a structured evaluation with score and feedback
+* AI generates a structured evaluation with score and feedback
-* Results are displayed in a clean dashboard interface
+* Results are displayed in a clean, modern dashboard interface

-Features
+✨ Features

 * ATS Score generation from 0 to 100
 * AI-powered resume analysis using Llama 3 (Ollama)
-* Strengths detection based on skills and experience
+* Strengths detection based on skills, experience, and projects
-* Improvement suggestions to optimize resume performance
+* Improvement suggestions to enhance ATS ranking
 * Recruiter-style AI summary feedback
 * Real-time analysis through API requests
-* Clean and modern UI design
+* Clean, modern, SaaS-style UI design

-How It Works
+⚙️ How It Works

-* User enters resume text in the input box
+* User enters resume text into the input box
-* Frontend sends request to backend API
+* Frontend sends the data to backend API
-* Backend processes resume using Ollama (Llama 3 model)
+* Backend processes the resume using Ollama (Llama 3)
-* AI generates structured response (score, strengths, improvements, summary)
+* AI returns structured results (score, strengths, improvements, summary)
-* Frontend displays formatted results in dashboard layout
+* Frontend displays formatted analysis in a dashboard view

-Tech Stack
+🛠️ Tech Stack

-* Frontend: React (Vite), JavaScript, CSS
+Frontend: React (Vite), JavaScript, CSS
-* Backend: Node.js, Express.js
+Backend: Node.js, Express.js
-* AI Engine: Ollama (Llama 3)
+AI Engine: Ollama (Llama 3)

-Example Output
+📊 Example Output

 The system generates an ATS score of 87 out of 100.
 The resume is considered strong with solid technical and project experience.

 Strengths include strong programming skills in Python and JavaScript, good exposure to cloud and DevOps tools, and a strong project portfolio involving machine learning and networking experience.

 Areas for improvement include improving formatting consistency, reducing redundancy in the technical skills section, and adding more role-specific keywords to better optimize for ATS systems.

-Project Structure

-* ai-resume-analyzer/
-* server/ → Backend (Express API)
-* src/ → Frontend (React Application)
-* package.json → Project configuration

-Highlights
+⭐ Highlights

 * Full-stack AI integration using modern web technologies
 * Real-world ATS resume evaluation system
-* Structured AI response handling
+* Structured AI response handling for consistent results
-* SaaS-style user interface
+* SaaS-style user interface design
-* Practical HR-tech application
+* Practical HR-tech application with real-world use case

-Future Improvements
+🚀 Future Improvements

 * PDF resume upload support
-* Job description matching system
+* Job description matching system (skill gap analysis)
-* Skill gap analysis engine
+* AI-powered skill scoring breakdown
 * Downloadable ATS reports in PDF format
-* User authentication system
+* User authentication system for saved resumes